ZJU-guyang/ZJU-Silab-TCYB/README.md

 ## 📁 Folder Structure
 ZJU-Silab-TCYB/
 ├── RLAEGA.m # Our proposed RL-enhanced GA

 ├── benchmark files # CEC2022 test functions

 ├── mutation/crossover/... # Operator variants

 ├── baseline algorithms # GA, NRBO, TOC, SFOA, etc.

 ├── test1.m, test2.m # Test scripts

 ├── README.md # This file

 ## 🔐 Access Policy of the proposed RLAEGA
-This repository is currently private during the manuscript review stage.
+the proposed RLAEGA is currently private during the manuscript review stage.
 If you are an editor or reviewer and wish to access the code, please contact the corresponding author:
 📧 yanggu@zju.edu.cn or yulinsi@zju.edu.cn
 The code will be released publicly after acceptance.